devtyr/trello-burndown/README.md

-	applicationKey		Insert your obtained application key from Trello to get access to it userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes
+	applicationKey		Insert your obtained application key from Trello to get access to it userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes port 				The port the web server is listening, default is 8008

 ## Planned features

+* Use templating support for HTML generation
 * Support generation of different output files (sprints)
 * Generate charts on the fly and serve it via HTTP server
 * Configure via web page